Romania and weapons of mass destruction

 Romania started pursuing nuclear technology, according to some scholars, as early as 1967.
-In the 1980s, during the long rule of Nicolae Ceauşescu, Romania had a secret program intended to develop nuclear weapons, violating its word on the Treaty on the Non-Proliferation of Nuclear Weapons of 1970.
+In the 1980s, during the long rule of Nicolae Ceaușescu, Romania had a secret program intended to develop nuclear weapons, violating its word on the Treaty on the Non-Proliferation of Nuclear Weapons of 1970.
 The program ended after the Romanian Revolution of 1989.
 Romania is considered free of weapons of mass destruction, using nuclear power only for civilian purposes.